It's tough to make predictions, especially about the future.

 Prediction #4 - Rise of The Machines: Artificial Intelligence For IT Ops.

-Gartner predicts that artificial intelligence for IT operations (AIOps) adoption will surge from from 5% in 2017 to 40% in 2022.
+Gartner predicts that artificial intelligence for IT operations (AIOps) adoption will surge from 5% in 2017 to 40% in 2022.
 What's driving AIOps adoption eight fold over the next five years?
 Stable and predictable datacenter environments have given way to dynamic infrastructures built on virtual, cloud, and software defined environments.
 Enterprises have also adopted new age infrastructure workloads like containers, serverless, and smart machines, for fixing technical debt, unleashing agility, and taking advantage of new business opportunities.

 These developments call for a new way of doing things.
 AIOps tools ingest a wide variety of data (logs, metrics, APIs, and text) to analyze historical behavior and predict future IT performance.
 Most enterprises today use AIOps to handle anomaly detection and root cause analysis.
 AIOps tools will evolve to address four broad IT operations use cases: availability and performance, event correlation and analysis, IT service desk, and automation.